I. Basic Concepts—Definitions, Rights, and Responsibilities

 29. How does the Family Educational Rights and Privacy Act (FERPA) affect minors’ library records in K-12 schools?
 Do state library records laws affect students records?

 “The Federal Educational Rights and Privacy Act,” 20 U.S.C. § 1232g, (FERPA) controls disclosure of a student's educational records and information in both K-12 schools and post-secondary libraries.
-It requires educational institutions to adopt policies that permit parents of minor children to inspect and correct their educational records.
-It also prohibits disclosure of a student's records without the parents’ written permission.
+It requires educational institutions to adopt policies that permit parents or caregivers of minor children to inspect and correct their educational records.
+It also prohibits disclosure of a student's records without the parent's or caregiver's written permission.

 The Family Policy Compliance Office (FPCO), a part of the U.S. Department of Education, is the federal office charged with overseeing and enforcing FERPA.
 According to FPCO, any record maintained by an educational institution directly related to a student, in any format, that allows the student to be identified from the information contained in it, is considered an “educational record.”
 FPCO staff have issued guidance stating that library circulation records and similar records maintained by a school library are “educational records” under FERPA.